yetanotheranand/ser516-spring23-trinity-sbs/README.md

 We have used Github Actions to create automated CI/CD pipeline.

-Currently, it builds the module (based on whether it was changed or not), run the unit tests, and publish the unit test report and coverage report on the PR.
+Currently, it builds the module (based on whether it was changed or not), run the static code analyzer, run the unit tests, and publish the status of the checks on the PR.

 ### How to trigger the pipeline?